hapax/hapax.github.io/assets/reality.md

 It tells us that the force which drew the apple, and hauls the eath, also swells the cosmos.
 It tells us that when stars die, they rip holes in spacetime.
-And it tells us that the most precious substance is life, fragile, self-replicating, and coming to know itself.
+And it tells us that the most precious substance is life, a fragile, self-replicating anomaly which can come to know itself.

 Ultimately, science is the act of falling in love with reality.
 You can wear anything you like.
 Your skin can be any